stufus/bofs/README.md

 # BOFs

-This repository contains a few small BOFs that I have put together, usually on jobs, where there hasn't been an easily accessible alternative.
+This repository contains BOFs that I have put together, usually on jobs, where there hasn't been an easily accessible alternative.

 Some will have to remain internal for now, but I hope that these published ones are helpful